-The resources on this page are designed to give you everything you need to achieve reliable system-level designs with Xilinx FPGAs on the first try.
+The resources on this page are designed to give you everything you need to achieve reliable system-level designs with AMD FPGAs on the first try.

 Feature size reduction and the need for reduced power consumption have driven core voltages down from the old standard of 3.3V to the 0.9V range.
 This change in voltage and signal frequency content requires us to use new design practices that take into account electrical effects that could previously be ignored.

-The following white papers are designed to teach readers how to use multiple EDA tools with Xilinx models (such as Agilent ADS) to perform FPGA signal and power integrity simulations.
+The following white papers are designed to teach readers how to use multiple EDA tools with AMD models (such as Agilent ADS) to perform FPGA signal and power integrity simulations.

 When designing a board with elaborate ICs such as FPGAs, it is important to calculate the FPGA demand on the PCB and vice-versa.
 Below you will find information on signal integrity, static and dynamic power, and SSO: